mahmoodhegazy/bakedinsights/replit.md

 - **staff** (staff, tenant: 1)

 ## Recent Changes
+- **2025-01-05**: Fixed deployment for Autoscale
+  - Configured Flask to serve React frontend as static files
+  - Updated deployment to use single port (5000) as required by Autoscale
+  - Created requirements.txt for Python dependencies
+  - Fixed TypeScript compilation errors (removed unused variables)
+  - Removed background processes from deployment configuration
 - **2025-01-04**: Initial Replit setup
   - Configured Vite to use port 5000 with host 0.0.0.0
   - Configured backend to use localhost:5050